taurus-org/taurus/doc/source/tep/TEP17.md

 `taurus.qt.qtgui.plot` module, in which two main classes (`TaurusPlot` and `TaurusTrend`) implemented all the required features and provided their own API (different from the standard PyQWt5 API).

+### High level plot widgets & compatibility with the old classes

+While we focus on providing a modular, tool/item based usage pattern, it would be useful to also provide convenience high-level plot widgets which incorporate by default most of the implemented features and which could roughly substitute `TaurusPlot`, `TaurusTrend`, etc. The important thing to note is that these high-level classes would be implemented as an aggregation of the smaller, modular ones, and instead of providing an ad-hoc API for customizing them, the specialized needs would covered buy building a new class from the generic pyqtgraph classes and our tools/items.

+In terms of backwards compatibility with the existing classes, we aim for *feature*-compatibility, but *not* for full *API*-compatibility.
+Providing full API compatibility would be difficult in some cases, would clutter the plot classes and would result in workflows that are not natural in the context of pyqtgraph.
+Still, the simplest use cases with the old classes (e.g. instantiating a plot and calling `setModel`) should work identically in the new high-level classes.
+This should actually a large majority of the GUIs to do the switch by just replacing an old plot class by a new one.

 ### "attach-to" vs "addItem"